ehildenb/homod/homod.md

 are `TRIV` instances for both `X` and `Y` Full Maude will generate the appropriate view `=>{X,Y}` for the user.

-Note that in *Combining Algebra and Higher-Order Types*[@tannen] they talk about "base types" from which other more complex types are built.
+In *Combining Algebra and Higher-Order Types*[@tannen], a base type is a sort of some equational theory.
+These types can be combined using lambda-terms to form other more complex types.
 By having these parameterized views, we are declaring that anything of sort `TRIV` is a base type, as well as anything built from the data-constructors for `Maybe` and `Cons`.
-We've also added `=>{X,Y}` as a base-type here too.
+We've also added `=>{X,Y}` as a base-type here too, meaning we can build multi-argument functions and higher-order functions.

 ```maude{exec:maude-gen.maude}
 (